A lovely city with a nice history

 It's hard to say, since we didn’t spend the night at Paranapiacaba.
 We did a round trip in the same day since it's so close to the city.

-However, if you are planning to stay overnight to explore the village and region, there are several (of what Brazilians call) “Pousadas”.
-It's a kind of B&B. We have used these ''Pousadas'' in the past, by booking online.
+However, if you are planning to stay overnight to explore the village and region, there are several (of what Brazilians call) “Pousadas” which are similar to B&B's.
+We have stayed in ''Pousadas'' in the past, which can be booked online.

 The city of Paranapiacaba offers several places to visit.
 Its best to bring comfortable shoes to walk as the terrain varies from asphalt to dirt roads, cobblestone and many stairs to climb.
 Bring your camera, some water and check the weather before you leave.
 It can easily get foggy and cold since it's near the “Serra do Mar” ocean front.